 The website problems were eventually fixed, but many consumers have complained that signing up for the right family or business coverage can be tricky.
 In recent years, the enrollment period has also been shortened to between November 1 and December 15.

 Many hospitals and public health agencies have set up programs to help guide consumers and business owners through the setup process.
 The ACA website also has sections devoted to explaining the procedures and available options.

 The ACA is subject to changes every year.
-The legislation can be amended, and budget decisions can affect how it is implemented.
-Changes in the healthcare field, along with changes to the political makeup of future presidential administrations and Congress make it likely that the ACA will be tinkered with for years to come.
+The legislation can be amended, and budget decisions can affect how it’s implemented.
+Changes in the healthcare field, along with changes to the political makeup of future presidential administrations and Congress, make it likely that the ACA will continue to change for years to come.